Inscryption GOTY 2021.

 Clipping the brushes

 This deserves really thorough notes, but those will come later.
+In the meantime, useful things to be careful about:

 Building a BSP tree

+Use faces that are touching the current region as candidate split planes.
+Pick planes that divide the faces in the region appropriately.
 You need to make sure you pick planes that constantly make progress, or you can get infinite recession here.
+This part is hard, output visualizations so you can debug this.

 Generating portals

+Build portals with a depth-first approach.
+Build all the portals for the left side of the tree before you do any work on the right.
+Track a map of what cells are connected through what portal polygons.
 To make a portal, create an extremely large polygon on the split plane, and link it to the two nodes on either side of it.
 You should chop it against every other portal in the current cell, and split every other portal against its dividing plane.
+When you split an existing portal, you can connect all of the faces on the other side to the appropriate cell on this side, replacing their connection to the parent region.
+Doing this in a depth-first pattern leaves only leaves connected to leaves.

 Marking leaves

 This is pretty easy compared to other parts, as long as you track the appropriate data, the leaves have all their bounding portal planes, and you can do a containment check on the entity points.
+Store a set of leaves or something.

 Flood filling the graph